gruvw/slides/2024_01_22-bachelor_project_open_items/pres.md

+---
+geometry: margin=2cm
+---

 # Bachelor Project Open-Items

-- Greetings, thanks for coming
+- Greetings, thank you all for coming today, Lucas Jung
 - Present my bachelor project: Development of an Open-Source and Cross-Platform Client for a Collaborative List Application
-- Going to detail those words during the presentation and try to explain all those words (in blue), the shorter name is Open-Items as it is the name of the application I created during the project
+- During the presentation try to explain all those words (in blue), for the time being let's call it Open-Items as it is the name of the application

 ## Plan